The Wisest Counsel You Can Hear

 Those who know Him best will say that the word does not overstrain His merits but rather falls infinitely short of His glorious deserving.
 The name, as wonderful as it is, doesn’t even begin to describe how wonderful He is.

-Now, Charles Spurgeon, who I just referenced, a great preacher in the 19th century in England, at that time was probably the most popular preacher in England.
+Now, Charles Spurgeon, who I just referenced, a great preacher in the nineteenth century in England, at that time was probably the most popular preacher in England.
 The people kept coming from everywhere, particularly the working class people.
 They loved to hear Spurgeon preach.
 At one point his church had outgrown one facility after another, so they rented a kind of theater.
 It was called the Surrey Music Hall.
 It seated 12–15,000 people.
 In October of 1856, Spurgeon preached in this rented facility for the first time.

 The music hall was packed to capacity and apparently there were thousands more outside who couldn’t get a seat inside the auditorium.
 As the service started, someone yelled, “Fire!” and pandemonium broke out.
 Literally, someone just cried out “Fire!” in this crowded auditorium.
 Seven people were killed in what resulted.
 Many people were injured.
 The whole experience deeply affected Charles Spurgeon, as you might imagine, for all of his life.
 It really just took the life out of him.